osamuaoki/bss/README.md

 its first argument SOURCE_PATH and the second argument DEST_PATH.
 This command is smart enough to skip the ".bss.d/" directory to allow independent management of data using "bss" on both the BASE directory and DEST_PATH.
-If DEST_PATH is a local path such as "/srv/backup", then "sudo rsync -aHxSv --delete" is used to save the CPU load.
-If DEST_PATH is a remote path such as "[USER@]HOST:DEST_PATH", then "sudo rsync -aHxSzv --delete" is used to save the network load.
+If DEST_PATH is a local path such as "/srv/backup", then "sudo rsync -aHxS --delete" is used to save the CPU load.
+If DEST_PATH is a remote path such as "[USER@]HOST:DEST_PATH", then "sudo rsync -aHxSz --delete" is used to save the network load.

 For "bss zap", the first argument is normally ".".
 The following argument